misalcedo/aimd/README.md

 The following chart shows the server's utilization.
 ![Chart of server utilization](example/server.png)

-### Run 2
+### Run 3
 The following chart shows the maximum concurrency limit of each worker (i.e. client).
 The simulation was run with 10 workers each with a concurrency of 100 each for 100 iterations per concurrent operation.
 The underlying resource has a concurrency of 100.
-The limiter's were incremented only when they were not denied access by the server in RTT window.
+The limiters were incremented only when they were not denied access by the server in RTT window.

 The following chart shows the server's utilization.
 ![Chart of server utilization](example/server-linear.png)